matter-labs/zinc/zinc-book/src/04-variables-and-types/02-types/00-overview.md

 # Types

-Zinc is a statically typed language, thus all the variables must have a type known at the compile time.
+Zinc is a statically typed language, thus all the variables must have a type known at the compile-time.
 Strict type system allows to catch the majority of runtime errors, which are very common to dynamically typed languages.
 Zinc type system closely resembles that of Rust, but with some modifications, limitations, and restrictions.